-Updated: August 8, 2019
+Updated: December 13, 2019

 Issue: In August of 2018, former Gov. Bruce Rauner signed legislation into law that requires TRS to set up and offer, “a defined contribution benefit to active members of the System.”

 This is the first time TRS has been authorized to offer a DC plan to its members.
 The law requires TRS to offer the plan “as soon as practicable.”
-The target date for implementing the new DC plan is the summer of 2020.

-As a brand new offering, TRS is making substantial alterations in its IT capabilities; employer reporting system; member record-keeping; investment administration; communication to and interaction with members; and official reporting to members, state officials, stakeholders and the public.
+As a brand-new offering, TRS is making substantial alterations in its IT capabilities; employer reporting system; member record-keeping; investment administration; communication to and interaction with members; and official reporting to members, state officials, stakeholders and the public.

 The first alteration TRS must achieve in order to implement a DC plan is to convert its timetable for employer record reporting from annual to monthly.
 With both a DC plan and a DB plan, employers must report contributions made to TRS and service time accrued for all members.
 Since a DC plan is more exclusive to each member, a more frequent reconciliation of earnings, contributions and account balances is needed.